divad12/blog/_posts/2011-11-02-how-khan-academy-is-using-machine-learning-to-assess-student-mastery.markdown

 Also, if you were wondering, we are not based in the UK, Canada, or Australia... my Canadian heritage compels me to spell "-our" and "-ise" when it's not code. :P

+---

+### Update (Nov 3, 2 am PST)
+Wow, I did not expect this much of a response for my first actual blog post.
+Thank you all for your feedback!

+There's some interesting discussion on [Hacker News](http://news.ycombinator.com/item?id=3187350) and [Reddit](http://www.reddit.com/r/programming/comments/lxsjj/how_khan_academy_is_using_machine_learning_to/).

 <script src="https://d3eoax9i5htok0.cloudfront.net/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>